Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md

      2. <ins> Carbon Filter </ins>: The process is simple by taking the filter housing off with the wrench and just inserting a new carbon filter in the housing.
 This filter is changed almost every month.

      3. <ins> Sediment Filter </ins>: The sediment filter change is similar as cleaning the carbon filter.

+     -Other components related to the filter system:

+      A. <ins> Pressure gauge</ins>: The pressure gauge is connected at a junction between the water entering RO system that mesaure the pressure of the water and ideally should be closer to ~65 psi and not greater or way to less than the expected.
+If the pressure is lower/higher than the expected, it means there are some issues either with how the system is working.

+       **Troubleshooting tips with the pressure gauge**: The pressure gauge tubing is internally covered by a tape which then connects to the system.
+Sometimes the tape could be torn off leading to abnormal reading by the gauge.
+In that case, make sure to take off that tubing carefully and retaping the internal connectors.

+      [Include a pciture about the pressure guage]: #

+      B. <ins>Dual TDS (Total Dissolved Solids) Meter</ins>: The Dual TDS Meter (picture below) is helpful to monitor the effectiveness of the Reverse Osmosis (RO) or the DI water system.
+There is a power button which activates the meter and a button that moves between red and blue to measure the quality of the water before and after filteration.

+      There are mainly two modes which are red and blue colored.
+The red cord connects and measures the TDS level at the earlier point after the water is filtered through the carbon filter and entering the RO system next.
+The blue cord however measures the TDS before the water enters finally to the resin filters.

+       *The ideal measurement of the blue side should always read <12 ppm and that for the red side should be around ~200 ppm.
+In case of any abnormalities, report to the PI or the person in-charge of the wetlab.*

+       **Troubleshooting tips with the tubing system**: Make sure the tubes going through or meeting at any junction are tightened up and properly fits into each other to avoid any leaks in the whole system.
+Additionally, sometimes the red and blue tubes connecting the TDS meter, could be closed internally, avoiding water flow through them.
+In that case, gently pull out the tubes and open valves (the inside pieces in the junction) for shift flow and detection.

+     [Include details about the guage and the TDS system on the DI system]: #

+## 2. SALT MIXING TANK/MIXING TANK SYSTEM
+  *Salt water needed for any experiments as well as running the aquarium room for the Putnam Lab comes only through this tank.*

+   #### A. Working of the Saltwater Mixing Tank

+  - The tank pulls in water from the DI tank.
+The salt combined with the DI makes the saltwater for the wetlab system.

+  - We use the standard measuring scale present in the PPP labs above the shelves where all the physical laboratory notebook are stored.

+  - The mixing tank is connected to the header tank as well as DI tank.

+  [Add details about pump open and closing and connections to the HT]: #

+  #### B. Salt mixing and usage tracking

+   For saltwater making, look at the protocol [here](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a76b1daa0496a1519f671ba8c47e95aadaaa959f/CBLS_Wetlab_Protocols/Salt_Mixing_Protocol.md) for a brief overview of the process.

+   Whenever you make new saltwater in the mixing tank, make sure you track the salt added in the amount of DI, on the [Saltwater Usage Tracking List](https://docs.google.com/spreadsheets/d/1DfGLbhAiS6tukkbXZKDrpdcE7gNNn-d_7p-FiyXCfZA/edit?gid=141050809#gid=141050809).
+Indicate any notes under any unforseen circumstances.
+After adding the salt, let the water mix overnight and check the salinity of the water periodically.

+  #### C. Connecting Mixing tank with other tanks

+  1. ss